Palmer Museum of Art

 Established by Arnold S. Hoffman (’57 B.A.
 Journalism) and Bette Gichner Hoffman (’58 B.S.
-Home Econ), to provide monies to the Palmer Museum of Art to support the maintenance of various collections and the activities and initiates that increase awareness and explosure to its collections, giving primary consideration to maintenance of the museum’s studio art glass collection.
+Home Econ), to provide monies to the Palmer Museum of Art to support the maintenance of various collections and the activities and initiates that increase awareness and explosure to its collections, giving primary consideration to the care and curation of the museum’s studio art glass collection.
 Expenditures may include, but are not limited to, acquisitions, conservation, and exhibitions.

 Honey and Bill Jaffe Endowment for the Palmer Museum of Art

 Established by William A. Jaffe (’60 B.A.
 Journalism) and Honey Jaffe to provide monies for art conservation and preservation.
 The endowment allows the museum to conserve and preserve its permanent collection and acquire works of art in need of restoration.

 Museum of Art Enrichment Fund